urbit/urbit.org-reloaded/content/overview/people-history.md

 **2022**

-The Urbit Foundation’s split from Tlon becomes complete, and UF organizes [Urbit NYC](https://urbit.org/groups/~ladtem-filmyr/urbit-ny-week) and [Assembly 2022](https://www.youtube.com/playlist?list=PLYGEMSwLguIGfxboRkv38sDeXH71koyET) in Miami while launching the highly successful education project Hoon School Live, and updating relevant [educational resources](https://docs.urbit.org/courses/hoon-school).
+The Urbit Foundation’s split from Tlon becomes complete, and UF organizes [Urbit NYC](https://urbit.org/groups/~ladtem-filmyr/urbit-ny-week) and [Assembly 2022](https://www.youtube.com/playlist?list=PLYGEMSwLguIGfxboRkv38sDeXH71koyET) in Miami while launching the Hoon School Live educational program, and updating [the documentation](https://docs.urbit.org/courses/hoon-school).

 **2023**

-The Urbit Foundation takes over core development of Urbit, and, along with Aleph DAO, organizes the Volcano Summit, a conference for Urbit developers, in El Salvador.
-Later in the year, [Assembly Lisboa](https://www.youtube.com/playlist?list=PLYGEMSwLguIF9wPzEoBr_MV3qR_mFSfXy) is our biggest event yet, drawing developers, CEOs, writers and artists, and Urbit enthusiasts from all over the world.
+The Urbit Foundation takes over core development of Urbit and organizes the Volcano Summit, a conference for Urbit developers in El Salvador.
+Later in the year, [Assembly Lisboa](https://www.youtube.com/playlist?list=PLYGEMSwLguIF9wPzEoBr_MV3qR_mFSfXy) is our biggest event yet, drawing developers, projects, writers,artists, and Urbit enthusiasts from all over the world.

 **The Future**